jmil/Bioe421_521-MicrocontrollerApplications/Lab_02--thePipeAndPrompt/Lab02_A--ThePipe.md

 	$ pwd
 	$ ls -la

 Next to the filenames in the directory, you will also see the last date the file was modified, and a column of integers showing how many bytes are in each file.
-The web2 file shows 2493109 bytes!
+The `web2` file shows 2493109 bytes!
 That is ~2.5 MB.

-Let's look at the contents of the web2 file.
+Let's look at the contents of the `web2` file.

 	$ cat web2

-You will see all 234,936 words scroll by.
-Type **\<ctrl-C>** to halt and get back to the command prompt.
+You will see all 234,936 words scroll by (it will take a while!).
+Type **`<ctrl-C>`** to halt and get back to the command prompt.

-You can also open only part of the file, especially easy to do if you just want to check the first few lines or last few lines of a file without having to read everything into memory:
+You can view a file a small portion at a time, making it especially easy to check the first few lines or last few lines of a file without having to read everything into memory or dump it to the monitor:

 	$ head web2
 	$ tail web2